llafuente/language/statements/switch.markdown

 Compare all case against one value.

-This example illustrate the usage of comparison switch and `reswitch`
+This example illustrate the usage of comparison switch

 ```
 var test = "ok";